Better the Devil You Know: Weekly charts

+Year-end charts

 Other cover versions

 Australian singer Penny Flanagan recorded a cover version for the 1997 film Dust Off The Wings.

 In 2009, European pop group Village Boys made a version of the song.
 In 2010, Miss Fitz, from Eurovision: Your Country Needs You, sang this song.
 Miss Fitz was also in X Factor the year before but only made it to bootcamp stage.